 - (4) CT residents who are dependent child of person whom the Armed Forces has declared to be either missing in action or a prisoner of war while serving in the Armed Forces after 1/1/60.

-Other college costs such as books, student activity and course fees, parking, and room and board are not covered by the waiver, and eligibility is not retroactive.
+Other college costs such as books, student activity and course fees, parking, food and housing are not covered by the waiver, and eligibility is not retroactive.
 If applicable, the state tuition waiver also covers the amount of tuition remaining after the application of Post 9/11 educational benefits.

 *During the Summer and Winter intersessions, course fees are billed in lieu of tuition.
 Eligible persons in category 1 above may receive a 50% waiver of the course fee, and eligible persons in category 4 above may receive a 100% waiver of the course fee.